crazoter/Obsidian/MattLeeThoughts/Meta (README INSIDE)/Tag Directory.md

 #AI: Artificial Intelligence
 - #ML: Machine Learning
 - #NLP: Natural Language Processing
+- #data-augmentation: anything related to adding / removing data to improve the quality of the dataset

 #datascience: Related to data science.
 #BigData: Related to the use of large distributed data systems.